Diseases and conditionsFEATURED

 • Inform your partner(s) — everyone involved should be treated to avoid reinfection.

-• Abstain from sexual activity for at least 7 days after treatment and only return to sex once doctor confirms cure and your partner has been treated.
+• Abstain from sexual activity for at least 7 days after treatment.
+Only return to sex once your doctor confirms a cure.
+Ensure your partner has been treated as well.

 • Return for follow-up testing if advised (especially for throat infections), or at 3 months for reinfection check.